Tips and Resources

 When the cool weather sets in, it’s not hard to start losing motivation to get out on the bike regularly.

 While winter in Australia’s north can bring pristine riding conditions, the chilly mornings and dark evenings can be enough to make bike riders in the southern states retreat to the comfort of indoors.

-But it’s during these colder months getting up, active and out on your bike is just as important as in spring and summer.
+But it’s just as important to get up, get active and get out on your bike during the cooler months as it is in spring and summer.
 Here are five reasons why you should keep riding through winter and why you’ll feel better than ever if you do.